beakerbrowser/beakerbrowser.com/_docs/index.md

 ---

 Beaker is a **Peer-to-Peer Web Browser.**
-It is an experiment, created by hackers and for hackers, to rapidly build, deploy, and share applications.
+It is an experiment, made for users to rapidly build, deploy, and share applications.
 Using P2P hypermedia, Beaker separates the frontend app from backend hosts, so that users are completely in control of their application software and data.

 <div class="screenshot">